osmandapp/web/main/docs/user/widgets/markers.md

 ## Configure marker widgets

 Additional settings for the map marker widgets are only available in the Android version of the app.
-General information about the Map markers widget settings can be read [here](../personal/markers#map-markers-widgets).
+General information about the Map markers widget settings you can read on this [page](../personal/markers#map-markers-widgets).

 <!--*Menu → Configure screen → Widgets → Left / Right panel → Map markers*  -->
 ![appearence_on_the_map](@site/static/img/widgets/configure-marker-wid-01.png)